hashkat/hashkat/docs/tutorial01.md

 we can the see the primary data compiled from our simulation.
-We can also use gnuplot to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated months for all the entities.
-An entity's in-degree is the number of entities following them, while its out-degree is the number of entities its following, and the cumulative-degree is the sum of these two values.
-The entities in this simulation were configured to  have a follow rate of 0.0001, which basically means that in a simulation 100,000 simulated minutes long, each entity will follow around 10 users, and be followed by about 10 users.
-So we can therefore expect most entities to have an in-degree magnitude of 10, an out-degree magnitude of 10, and a cumlative-degree magnitude of 20.
+We can also use gnuplot to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated months for all the agents.
+An agent's in-degree is the number of agents following them, while its out-degree is the number of agents its following, and the cumulative-degree is the sum of these two values.
+The agents in this simulation were configured to  have a follow rate of 0.0001, which basically means that in a simulation 100,000 simulated minutes long, each agent will follow around 10 users, and be followed by about 10 users.
+So we can therefore expect most agents to have an in-degree magnitude of 10, an out-degree magnitude of 10, and a cumlative-degree magnitude of 20.
 Let's plot and see!